Sarah Parcak is an Egyptologist and professor at the University of Alabama at Birmingham

 An archaeologist who detects civilizations lost to the sands of time is the winner of the $1 million TED Prize for 2016.

-Sarah Parcak, an associate professor at the University of Alabama, has spent the last several years using satellites, initially designed for use by the military, to identify potential sub-surface remains.
+Sarah Parcak, a National Geographic Fellow, has spent the last several years using satellites, initially designed for use by the military, to identify potential sub-surface remains.

 Think Indiana Jones with 21st century tech and you’ll get the idea.
-But while her work sounds exciting, her groundbreaking work using satellite imagery has never been more important.
+But while her work sounds exciting, her groundbreaking studies using satellite imagery have never been more important.

 “(I) feel overwhelmed, honored, and excited – and definitely the weight of responsibility for my field.
 TED is an incredible organization and this is a phenomenal opportunity to raise awareness about what is happening to our ancient shared heritage,” says Parcak, who was informed of her win over Skype.